 PRISMS (Parents and Researchers Interested in Smith-Magenis Syndrome) is a non-profit organisation in America dedicated to providing information and support to families of persons with SMS and fostering partnerships with professions to increase awareness and understanding of SMS.
-For more information, visit their website via one of the links below - the second link is to a brief well written article about the characteristics of SMS.
+For more information, visit their website via the link below.

 SMS Camp 2014

 At the 2014 camp we welcomed 28 families with children that have SMS and their siblings from all over Australia and Professor Ann Smith from the USA.
 Professor Smith conducted a research clinic and provided the families with valuable information and recent research updates.

 SMS Camp 2008

 Camp Breakaway’s third SMS Camp was held 7-10 November 2008.
 We welcomed 20 families with children that have SMS and their siblings from all over Australia.
 Not a bad turn out considering there were only 48 recorded cases of SMS in Australia when this camp was on.
 The ages of children with SMS ranged from three to nineteen years of age.

 The camp was another resounding success, due to the dedication of our wonderful Camp Breakaway team volunteers and staff members.
 Over 70 part-time and full-time volunteers provided four days of respite for the families.
 Our volunteers filled many roles, including: one-on-one carers, co-ordinators, parents hosts, sibling companions, kitchen and laundry helpers - the camp would not have been possible without the help of these volunteers.